 Being professional means contributing to a pleasant, productive, and inclusive work environment.
 Professionalism includes an entire range of behaviors; however, here are the most standard:

 - Keeping your word: When you make a commitment — whether it's big or small — keep it.
 If you know that will be impossible, give the other person as much notice as possible.

 - Being punctual: Show up on time (or early).

 - Remaining calm: Even in heated situations, do your best to stay cool.

 - Acting flexible: Sometimes you'll have to stay late, show up early, change plans, move meetings, and more to make things work.
 Unless this is happening all the time, accommodate these changes without raising a stink.

 - Using diplomacy: There will be people you don't like — prospects, coworkers, or both.
 Be kind and amiable anyway.

 - Accepting constructive criticism: Throughout your career, others will offer feedback.
 If you're closed off to it, you'll not only harm your professional rapport, you'll also lose valuable opportunities to improve.

 A large majority of our relationships hinge on good communication.
 Not sure what that entails?
-Let’s break communication etiquette down into four categories:
+Let's break communication etiquette down into three categories:

 - Don't speak too loudly or too softly.
 If you're worried about your volume, ask, "How am I coming across?
 Do you need me to talk more or less quietly?"